-Sulfates are detergents which cut grease, lift dirt and create a lather in products.
-They can cause redness, itching and dryness to sensitive skin.
+Sulfates are detergents which cut grease, lift dirt and cause products to lather.
+They can cause redness, itching and dryness to those with sensitive skin.
 Sodium lauryl sulfate and sodium laureth sulfate are the most common sulfates used in cosmetics.

 This is short for ‘surface active agent’.
 Surfactants cut through grease and help dirt wash away, however they can be very drying and irritating on some skin types.

-The T-Zone consists of the forehead, nose and chin and is generally the most oily part of the face as these areas have a greater number of oil glands.
+The T-Zone consists of the forehead, nose and chin and is generally the oiliest part of the face as these areas have a greater number of oil glands.

 Urea is a humectant which hydrates and exfoliates the skin.